aminarhe/aminarhe/README.md

 **🌐 [View my full portfolio website](https://aminarhe.mmm.page/) for detailed project showcases - much of my work is in private repos or not on github.**

 Some topics that fascinate me: swarm intelligence, bio-inspired robotic designs, optimization problems, decision-making systems, computer vision.
-My go-to languages are Python and TypeScript (and I have a weird appreciation for RegEx).
+My go-to languages are Python and TypeScript.
 Currently engaged in brain-computer interfaces and assistive robotics research in Buenos Aires.

 ### Beyond code

-- Math modeling club member at Minerva
+- Mathematical modeling club member at Minerva
-- Interests spanning political science, neuroscience, fashion, and complex systems
+- Political science, neuroscience, and complex systems
-- Board games & surfing
+- Board games and surfing

 ### Connect & chat